BartoszSkowyra22/PAI2_Project/README.txt

 1. To use the application you need to create a mySQL database and then the following tables:
     - users
     - logged_in_users
+    - tasks
+    - fields
+Sample database will be added

-You can use the following SQL code:
+You can use the following SQL code to create tables:

 *users: